-Single vaginal delivery ups later risk of pelvic organ prolapseNovember 9th, 2012 in Obstetrics & gynaecology /
+Single vaginal delivery ups later risk of pelvic organ prolapseNovember 9, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Twenty years after childbirth, the risk of symptomatic pelvic organ prolapse (sPOP) is increased after a single vaginal delivery versus cesarean section, according to a study published online Nov.
 2 in BJOG: An International Journal of Obstetrics and Gynaecology.